Air Fryer Recipe

 Method

-1. In a large bowl, mix together mayonnaise, Dijon mustard, honey, olive oil, garlic powder, paprika, salt, and pepper.
+1. In a large bowl, stir together the mayonnaise, Dijon mustard, honey, olive oil, garlic powder, paprika, salt and pepper.

-2. Add the bite-sized chicken pieces to the marinade and mix well.
-Cover and refrigerate for at least 30 minutes, or up to 2 hours.
+2. Add the bite-sized chicken pieces to the marinade and toss until well coated.
+Cover and chill for at least 30 minutes, or up to 2 hours.

 3. Preheat the air fryer to 190°C (375°F) for about 5 minutes.

-4. In a separate bowl, mix together the breadcrumbs and grated Parmesan cheese.
+4. In a separate bowl, combine the breadcrumbs with the grated Parmesan cheese.

-5. Remove chicken pieces from the marinade, shaking off any excess.
-Dip each piece into the breadcrumb mixture, ensuring they are completely covered.
+5. Lift the chicken pieces out of the marinade, shaking off any excess.
+Dip each piece into the breadcrumb mixture, making sure it is fully coated.

-6. Place the coated chicken pieces in the air fryer basket in a single layer, ensuring there is space between each piece.
+6. Arrange the coated chicken pieces in the air fryer basket in a single layer, leaving space between each one.

 7. Lightly spray the chicken pieces with cooking spray.
-Air fry for 10-12 minutes, flipping halfway through.
+Air fry for 10-12 minutes, turning halfway through.

-8. Once cooked, remove from the air fryer and serve immediately.
+8. Once cooked, take them out of the air fryer and serve straight away.

 Why this works in an air fryer